Ryoko Yonekura: Career

 Yonekura played the role of Roxie Hart in the Japanese-language production of Chicago in Tokyo 2008 and in 2010.
-She then learned the role in English and made her Broadway debut in 2012, reprising her role in July 2017, and again in July 2019.
+She then learned the role in English and made her Broadway debut in 2012.

+In late March 2020, her agency at the time, Oscar Promotion, announced that she would leave the agency after her contract expired on March 31, 2020.
+She founded her own personal agency, Desafio, in early April of the same year.